hphelion/documentation/network.howto.md

 3. Locate the object which you want to rename.

-4. In the Actions column, click the Edit button for the object.
+4. In the Actions column, click the **Edit** button for the object you are modifying.

 5. In the edit screen, if the name field is available, enter a new name and click the save button.
 If the name field is not available, you cannot change the name.